SwiftcordApp/Swiftcord/README.md

   the Discord ToS.
 You can read the section in Discord's ToS regarding their software
   <a href="https://discord.com/terms#software-in-discord’s-services">here</a>.
-  However, I <b>cannot guarantee</b> Swiftcord's use of Discord's endpoints won't trip selfbot ban detection.
+  However, I <b>cannot guarantee</b> Swiftcord's use of Discord's endpoints won't trip selfbot ban detection, and Discord won't change their mind to officially ban 3rd-party clients.
 As far as possible, Swiftcord aims to use endpoints as similarly to the official client as possible, and I (the developer) have not been banned for using Swiftcord with either my main or alt account.
   <i>